GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 #### Using Debugger

-undefinedTo bring up the Debugger, select **Debugger** from the navigation panel on the GPC console:
+To bring up the Debugger, select **Debugger** from the navigation panel on the GPC console:

 ![image](./images/user-guide/14-debugger.png)